 - Heart: comprising receiving part: sinus venousus and a dorsally placed auricle, forwarding parts consisting of the ventricle and a conous arteriosus.
 The heart is situated on the ventral side of the body, between the two series of gill pouches.

-- Arteries: Afferent branchial arteries, arise from the ventral aorta bring deoxygenated blood to gills.
+- Arteries: Afferent branchial arteries, arise from the ventral aorta and bring deoxygenated blood to the gills.
 Efferent branchial arteries- originate from gills and transport oxygenated blood to different body parts.

 The nervous system in Scoliodon:

-The brain is developed, divided into three parts – The forebrain, midbrain, and Hindbrain.
+The brain is developed, and divided into three parts – The forebrain, midbrain, and Hindbrain.

-Cranial nerves in Scoliodon: There are ten pairs of cranial nerves are found in all fishes, an extra pair of pre olfactory nerves are present in Scoliodon.
+Cranial nerves in Scoliodon: There are ten pairs of cranial nerves found in all fishes, and an extra pair of pre olfactory nerves are present in Scoliodon.

 Ampulla of Lorenzini: the enumerable pores on the dorsal and ventral sides of the head leads into a long tube that terminates into radially arranged ampullary sacs.
 In Ampulla two types of cells are found – glandular cells and Sensory cells.
 The sense organs are pressure and thermoreceptors.

 The Scoliodons are viviparous and give birth to living young.